guidemetothemoon/learning-resources/cybersecurity/CompTIA Security+/sec+_keynotes.md

 If data leaves the network -> over the Internet.

 ### Unified Threat Management (UTM)
-Single device that combines security devices like anti-virus, HIDS (Host-based Intrusion Detection System), log monitoring, firewall, etc.
+- Single device that combines security devices like anti-virus, HIDS (Host-based Intrusion Detection System), log monitoring, firewall, etc.
+- Firstly is a firewall but also carries out functions of URL & content inspection in addtion to malware filtering.

 ### USB OTG (On-The-Go)
 Use of portable devices as USB.